How many labelers do you have? A closer look at gold-standard labels: The well-specified logistic model

 \subsection{Comparisons for more general feature distributions}

 The key to the preceding results---and an indication that they are stylized---is that the covariates $X$ decompose into components aligned with $\theta\opt$ and independent noise.
-Here, we abstract away the Gaussianity assumptions to allow a more general treatment.
-This generality also allows a more nuanced development carefully tracking label noise, as margin and noise conditions turn out to play a strong role in the relative merits of maximum-likelihood-type (full label information) estimators versus those using cleaned majority-vote labels.
-The results, as in Sec.~\ref{sec:gauss}, are consequences of the masters theorem to come in the sequel.
+Here, we abstract away the Gaussianity assumptions to allow a more general and nuanced development carefully tracking label noise, as margin and noise conditions play a strong role in the relative merits of maximum-likelihood-type (full label information) estimators versus those using cleaned majority-vote labels.
+The results, as in Sec.~\ref{sec:gauss}, are consequences of the master theorems to come in the sequel.

 We first make our independence assumption. \begin{assumption} The covariates $X$ have non-singular covariance $\Sigma$ and decompose as a sum of independent random vectors in the span of $u\opt$ and its complement